oculardexterity/buzzard-plinth-dungeon/README.md

 At the moment it's a dungeon-cum-chatroom, where you can arbitrarily kill people.
 Connect via command-line telnet connection.

+## Updates
+- There are now two bots.

 ## Running

 You need __Python 3.6__ installed.